chunned/hugo/content/post/securitylab/setup/index.md

 ---

 And that's it for now.
 I strongly recommend creating a snapshot of each VM at this point.
 This will be our base configuration point that we can always restore to in the future in case anything breaks.
-Stay tuned for the next post where we'll dig a bit deeper into Elastic and get all our endpoints monitored.
+Stay tuned for the next post where we'll set up all of our network isolation as well as dig a bit deeper into Elastic and get all our endpoints monitored.